pattontim/supermemo.js/README.md

 ### Want to change port

-Update the port variables in SMPlayer.tsx and server.ts.
+CURRENTLY DISABLED: Update the port variables in SMPlayer.tsx and server.ts.
 Change port in YouTube.htm.

 ### Known bugs

-- **Learn button doesn't work**.
-I haven't found a solution yet, for now to go off a video element by pressing "add new".
-If you use alt+left repeatedly after each video card you won't have to spam new elements.
+- Scrolling elemnts with mouse wheel or keyboard in element browser may wipe YT extracts

 ### Differences with vanilla supermemo